presnick/ProgramsInformationPeople/_sources/Functions/FunctionParameters.rst

-.. mchoicemf:: test_questionfunctions_1_5
+.. mchoice:: test_questionfunctions_1_5
    :answer_a: i
    :answer_b: x
    :answer_c: x, y
    :answer_d: x, y, i
-   :correct: c
    :feedback_a: i is a variable used inside of the function, but not a parameter, which is passed in to the function.
    :feedback_b: x is only one of the parameters to this function.
    :feedback_c: Yes, the function specifies two parameters: x and y.
    :feedback_d: the parameters include only those variables whose values that the function expects to receive as input.
 They are specified in the header of the function.
+   :correct: c

    What are the parameters of the following function?